 There are many WordPress stats out there that demonstrate how impressive the software is – and how far it has spread.
 We can easily see that due to its ease of use and popularity, it has been adopted across every industry, in every country.

-Nevertheless, what’s obviously not touted quite so loudly, is the number of software vulnerabilities that has been found in all of this code – which potentially could be bad news for you!
+Nevertheless, what’s obviously not touted quite so loudly, is the number of software vulnerabilities that have been found in all of this code – which potentially could be bad news for you!
 [All stats sourced from reliable sources!].

 Website Software Vulnerabilities